jakesa/kymera/README.md

 # Kymera

-Kymera is a distributed system build on ZeroMQ for running Cucumber tests across a network.
+Kymera is a distributed system built on ZeroMQ for running Cucumber tests across a network.
 If you are at this page, first let me say Thank You for your interest.
 That being said, the Kymera gem is in a very early stage of development and is currently build specifically for use in DAT Solutions© internal testing infrastructure.
 I plan to make this more generic so it can be used with other systems, but for now the goal is to get something working for DAT Solutions©